-- Diatom-inferred WFD status of streams and rivers shows striking agreement with LTLS modelled water chemistry for the co-located 5 km grid square - Relationships much stronger for total dissolved P than nitrate (more likely due to covariance) - Good agreement between absolute modelled TDP concentration and "expert opinion" re. key water quality thresholds - Now possible to produce maps and statistics to assess long term impacts of cultural eutrophication on a key biodiversity metric at a national scale - and weigh up future scenarios
+- Diatom and aquatic macrophyte-inferred WFD status of streams and rivers show reasonable agreement with LTLS modelled water chemistry for the co-located 5 km grid square. - Relationships stronger for total dissolved P than nitrate (more likely due to covariance). - Good agreement between absolute modelled TDP concentration and "expert opinion" re. key water quality thresholds for diatoms. - Good agreement (possibly even better) for aquatic macrophyte EQRs and modelled TDP. - Now possible to produce maps and statistics to assess long term impacts of cultural eutrophication on a key biodiversity metric at a regional/national scales - and weigh up future scenarios.